 The most common use for solar heat is to provide hot water, usually at relatively low temperatures (less than 100C) for domestic use.
 Such systems are popular because hot water is needed all year round and is cheap and easy to store in a well-insulated tank, so that heat can be collected at one time of day and used at another.
 The solar heat often replaces fossil-fuelled or electrical water heating, cutting utility bills and greenhouse gas emissions.
 Access to hot water promotes hygiene and health, and solar water heaters are sometimes mandatory in social housing – for instance, in several programmes in Brazil.

 A typical 4 m² solar water heater supplies approximately 10 kWh of heat on an average day in the tropics.
 This could increase the temperature of 280 litres of water (enough for about eight showers) by 30°C. The same system would supply about half as much heat on an average day in the UK, with much more variation between summer and winter.

-When sunlight is focussed onto a solar collector using mirrors or lenses, the temperatures reached can produce high-pressure steam to run a steam turbine that generates electricity.
-Concentrated solar power (CSP) has been used in this way since the 1980s.
-It is now close to commercially viable in places with high levels of sunlight and high daytime electricity demand.
+When sunlight is focused onto a solar collector using mirrors or lenses, the temperatures reached can produce high-pressure steam to run a steam turbine that generates electricity.
+Concentrated solar power (CSP) used in this way is now close to commercially viable in places with high levels of sunlight and high daytime electricity demand.
 If heat storage is included, then CSP systems can generate power whenever it is needed.

 The cost of solar water heaters varies greatly between countries.
-In the UK and USA, the installed cost of a 4 m² solar water heater and tank is about US$6,000 to US$8,000 (£4,000 to £5,000), with evacuated tube systems at the upper end of the range.
-By contrast, a standard 2 m² evacuated tube water heater, ready to install, costs only about US$250 in China.
+According to the Energy Saving Trust, the installed cost of a 3.6 m² solar water heater and tank was between £3,000 to £5,000 in 2017, with evacuated tube systems at the upper end of the range.
+By contrast, a standard 2 m² evacuated tube water heater, ready to install, costs between $100-$200 in China.